ualsg/ualsg.netlify.app/content/project/gbmi/index.md

 GBMI introduces a formalised, structured, modular, and extensible method to compute, manage, and disseminate urban indicators at a large scale and high resolution, while the precomputed dataset facilitates comparative studies.
 The theory and implementation traverse multiple scales: at the building level, both individual and contextual ones based on encircling buildings by multiple buffers, and aggregations at several hierarchical administrative levels and at multiple grids.
 Our open dataset, comprising billions of records on a growing scope of urban areas worldwide, is the most comprehensive instance of morphological data parametrising the individual building stock, supporting studies in urban analytics and a range of disciplines.

 The nature of our project is open --- data and code are released openly, and the project is modular, enabling the addition of new geographies and indicators.
-Further, the paper has been published as an open access publication.
+Further, the paper has been published as [an open access publication](https://doi.org/10.1016/j.compenvurbsys.2022.101809) .

 ## Paper and attribution